MaxB0u/spring24-ditto_thesis/budget_ditto/README.md

 * `src_device`: Name of a device from which Ethernet frames will be obfuscated in addition to the `no_obf` interface.
 Useful when you want to obfuscate frames that come from a router on your LAN and not directly from the `no_obf` interface.
 * `rate`: The rate at which obfuscated Ditto traffic will be sent to the network (`obf` interface) in Mbps.
 Note that if no real traffic is being communicated, chaff packets will be sent instead.
 * `pad_log_interval`: Interval of packets after which the average padding will be logged for analysis.
 Set a very large value to not log these values often.
-* `save`: Whether or not logged values and configuration parameters such as the pattern should be saved to a file or not.
+* `save`: Whether or not logged values and configuration parameters such as the pattern should be saved to a file.
 * `local`: Whether or not this instance of Ditto is running locally with another Ditto instance or if the Ditto peer is remote.
 * `log`: Whether or not to show more debugging information when running the program.
 * `hw_obfuscation`: Whether or not traffic is being received from a Tofino switch.
 This program can deobfuscate packets from a Tofino switch, but it can not at this moment obfuscate packets in a way that the Tofino switch will be able to deobfuscate them.
 This is because the p4 program running on the Tofino uses a different obfuscation scheme than this software version and adds fake Ethernet headers instead of extending the trailing bytes of the packet for padding.